 Overall project evaluation:

-Warning - the evaluation of the project is a subjective opinion of the author and can not affect anyone's investment decision.
-The metric used in the formulation of the final evaluation is private, however, when evaluating, such factors as: product, tokeneconomics, team, real use, real network activity, partners, clients, design and many others are checked.
-In the case of LISK, the key role in awarding such a low rating was the fact that despite the passage of three years, even the Alpha version of the key product was not released, which means that LISK does not have any functionality.
+Warning - Project evaluation is the subjective opinion of the author and cannot influence anyone's investment decision.
+The metric used in the formulation of the final score is private, however, during the evaluation, factors such as: product, tokeneconomy, team, real use, actual network activity, partners, customers, design and many others are checked.
+In the case of LISK, the key role in awarding such a low rating was the fact that despite the passage of three years, not even the Alpha version of the key product was released, which means that LISK has no functionality.

 The most important part of the report is in the section on sidechain and analysis of network activity.
 So if you are well acquainted with the LISK project, I recommend you to read this part of the report first of all.
 This is where most of the key conclusions come from.